abhineshchandra1234/MyReceipeApp/README.md

 # Receipe App
-- Created a receipe app using jetpack compose and MVVM
+- Created a recipe app using Jetpack compose and MVVM
 ---
 ## Features
-- there will show a list of different dishes
+- there will be a list of different dishes
-- we can see a detailed receipe by clicking on them
+- we can see a detailed recipe by clicking on them
 ---
 ## Screenshots
 <p align="center">